 If you have a path already, enhance its look by keeping the edges well-defined and trimmed back, and keeping moss or weeds out of the gaps between paving stones.
 Or gather together a few good-sized stones and hunks of brick to map out a path or create a ‘curb’ where your lawn ends and flowerbeds begin.

-Recycling old gardening tools
+3. Recycle old tools

 If you have old forks and rakes that aren’t up to rigorous use around the garden anymore, use these as uprights to support climbing plants.